auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 2.3 The Lazy Brain’s Subjective, Time-Dependent Sense of Beauty

 Schmidhuber argues our subjective sense of beauty is directly proportional to the number of bits required to encode an experience.
 Think of human faces.
 One way to efficiently encode human faces is to build a _prototype_ face.
-New faces are compared to the prototype which has proportions as an average of every face seen to that point in time.
+New faces are compared to the prototype which has proportions as an average of every face seen.
 The more a face is like the prototype, the less information is needed to encode the face, thus the face feels beautiful to the observer. "...in principle, the compressor may exploit any regularity for reducing the number of bits required to store the data."

 A face which is symmetrical on each side from the center will be very beautiful if the encoding of the face can be compressed to nearly half the size since the face can mostly be mirrored with one half of the face.

-"Generally speaking, among several sub-patterns classified as _comparable_ by a given observer, the subjectively most beautiful is the one with the simplest (shortest) description, given the observer’s current particular method for encoding and memorizing it.
+> "Generally speaking, among several sub-patterns classified as _comparable_ by a given observer, the subjectively most beautiful is the one with the simplest (shortest) description, given the observer’s current particular method for encoding and memorizing it.
 For example, mathematicians find beauty in a simple proof with a short description in the formal language they are using.
 Others like geometrically simple, aesthetically pleasing, low-complexity drawings of various objects.

-This immediately explains why many human observers prefer faces similar to their own.
+> This immediately explains why many human observers prefer faces similar to their own.
 What they see every day in the mirror will influence their subjective prototype face, for simple reasons of coding efficiency."

 2.4 Subjective Interestingness as First Derivative of Subjective Beauty: The Steepness of the Learning Curve

-"What’s beautiful is not necessarily interesting.
+> "What’s beautiful is not necessarily interesting.
 A beautiful thing is interesting only as long as it is new, that is, as long as the algorithmic regularity that makes it simple has not yet been fully assimilated by the adaptive observer who is still learning to compress the data better...the first derivative of subjective beauty: as the learning agent improves its compression algorithm, formerly apparently random data parts become subjectively more regular and beautiful, requiring fewer and fewer bits for their encoding.
 As long as this process is not over the data remains interesting and rewarding."

 Think of a [first derivative](https://www.mathsisfun.com/calculus/derivatives-introduction.html) as finding the slope of a line at a single point.
 The slope tells us the rate of change.
 In this case, interestingness is the rate of expected compression.